norekdcs2020/Bindulator_v0.304_archive/README.md

 Also, taking my friends' suggestions' into consideration, here is a link if you would like to support my work:
 ## **LINK**

+## Changelog
+V0.3 - initial version made public

+## Known bugs
+1) Only one color (other than black) while using button modifiers - cannot change font color in PDF-Xchange Editor by keyboard shortcut.